 One of the first objects you can grab is the batarang, which I highly recommend because it’s the best way to confront the enemies.
 And talking about the enemies, there isn’t a lot of variety (usually henchmen and smaller enemies, apart from the Joker and Penguin) and every time you defeat one, another one appears when returning to the some panel.
 Unless you need to get food from enemies, most of the times is just easier to avoid them and concentrate on solving the puzzles.

 Graphically wise, the game looks nice, albeit with some small sprites (especially of the objects lying around) that almost blend in the background.
-They are also quite colorful but I wish there would be more variety with the sprites because, like I said before, most of the panels are very similar to each other.
-The animation is okay, but I wish there would be more of it during the action to know when we’re being attacked and Batman walks too slow, which sucks in a game with constant debilitating health.
+They are also quite colourful but I wish there would be more variety with the sprites because, like I said before, most of the panels look very similar to each other.
+The animation is okay, but I wish there would be more of it during the action to know when we’re being attacked and Batman walks too slowly, which sucks in a game with constant debilitating health.

 The title music isn’t bad but because it’s in a continuous loop, it gets old very fast and I don’t blame you for turning it off in the menu screen.
-The sound effects are almost non-existent, with some sounds when using the objects correctly when solving puzzles and the sound effects during the action.
+The sound effects are almost non-existent, with some sounds when using the objects correctly when solving puzzles and during the action parts.

 The best part of the game for me are the controls, of which the keyboard is actually quite responsive, although Batman needs to be in the perfect position to go through doors or climb stairs, but apart from that, I didn’t had any problems controlling Batman.
 I don’t know how the joystick scheme is because I couldn’t configure my gamepad.